Fox2Code/FoxMagiskModuleManager/README.md

 ## Requirements

-Minimum:

-- Android 5.0+
-- Magisk 19.0+
-- An internet connection

-Recommended:
+### Minimum / Recommended:

-- Android 6.0+
+- Android 6.0+ / Android 7.0+
-- Magisk 21.2+
+- Magisk 19.0+ / Magisk 21.2+
-- An internet connection
+- An internet connection / A stable wifi connection

 Note: This app may require the use of a VPN in countries with a state wide firewall.